 Reward options can include:

 Unlike rewards, recognition is intangible.
-It can be shown as gestures or an expression of appreciation in the form of messages, a verbal thank you, personalised notes, and open announcements.
+It can be shown as gestures or an expression of appreciation in the form of messages, a verbal thank you, customised thank you cards, and open announcements.
 Recognition is also proven to have an impact on employee motivation and engagement.

 Recognition can come in the form of: